mydatastory/sql_intro_class/_episodes/filter.md

 |844  |roe   |rad  |11.25  |

 We can combine `AND` with `OR`, but we need to be careful about which operator is executed first.
 If we *don't* use parentheses, we get this:

 ~~~
 SELECT * FROM Survey WHERE quant = 'sal' AND person = 'lake' OR person = 'roe';
 ~~~
-{: .sql}

 |taken|person|quant|reading|
 |-----|------|-----|-------|